GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - to provide links to useful external websites, such as music examining boards.

-It is built with a mobile-first design, but it is also responsive enough to look acceptable on large displays too, particularly the resources page, where, based on user-stories, a user is considered to be more likely to access the site using a laptop or desktop computer.
+It is built with a mobile-first design, but it is also responsive enough to look acceptable on large displays, particularly the resources page, where, based on user-stories, a user is considered to be more likely to access the site using a laptop or desktop computer.

 The enquiries form is not yet functional.